 BRANDON EVERETT Meditation Teacher

-Brandon R. Everett is a graduate of ClearLight Meditation Institute's 900-hr Meditation Teacher Training.
-His teachings about the science of meditation weave together the latest findings in neuroscience & psychology, while his meditation instruction is practical & direct.
+Brandon Everett recently had the tremendous honor of being named to the Faculty of ClearLight Meditation Institute, where he completed his 900-hr meditation teacher training on 2017.
+His teachings about the science of meditation weave together the latest findings in neuroscience & psychology, while his meditation instruction is direct, practical, and can be easily integrated into daily and working life.
 His motivation in teaching is to help others recognize their inmost capabilities and potential for happiness & joy.

 KAREN HAMILL Teacher